 inkl.
 MwSt. zzgl.
 Versandkosten

-These three sections comprise an ingenious symphony, as recurring notes and themes deepen and enrich one another: A townhouse in Washington Square Park in Greenwich Village; illness, and treatments that come at a terrible cost; wealth and squalor; the weak and the strong; race; the definition of family, and of nationhoot; the dangerous rightcousness of the powerful, and of revolutionaires; the longing to find a place in an earthly paradise, and the gradual realization that it can't exist.
+These three sections are joines in an enthralling and ingenious symphony, as recurring notes and themes deepen and enrich one another: a townhouse in Washington Square Park in New York`s Greenwich Village, illness, and treatments that come at a terrible cost; wealth and squalor; the weak and the strong, race, the definition of family, and of nationhood, the dangerous righteousness of the powerful, and of revolutionaries, the longing to find a place in an earthly paradise, and the gradual relization that it cannot exist.
 What unites not just the characters, but these Americans, are their reckonings with the qualities that make us human: Fear.
 Love.
 Shame.
 Need.
 Loneliness.

-To Paradise is a fin de siècle novel of marvelous literary effect, but above all it is a work of emotional genius.
-The great power of this remarkable novel is driven by Yanagihara's understanding of the aching desire to protect those we love - partners, lovers, children, family, and even our fellow citizens - and the pain that ensues when we cannot.
+To Paradise is a fin-de-siècle novel of marvellous literary effect, but above all it is a work of emotional genius.
+The great power of this remarkable novel is driven by Yanagihara`s understanding of the aching desire to protect those we love - partners, lovers, children, friends, family and even our fellow citizens - and the pain that ensues whe we cannot.

 Cover concept (c) Na Kim.
 Cover design: Stuart Wilson, Picador Art Department.
 Cover image: 'Iokepa, Hawaiian Fisher Boy', oil on canvas painting by Hubert Vos, 1898.
 Art Collection 3/Alamy